Obtuse Angle

 Obtuse Angles in Real Life

 We know that angles measuring greater than 90° and less than 180° are called obtuse angles.
 Here are some real-life examples of obtuse angles.
-Can you observe the obtuse angles in all these images?
+Can you observe the obtuse angles in all these figures?
 Can you think of more objects in real life that include obtuse angles?

 Some other examples of obtuse angles in real-life are given below: